 - Urinary tract infections

-Clients with heat-sensitive constitutions will need to be extra vigilant in the years ahead during the summer months, especially people who are not accustomed to hot, dry climates.
+Clients with heat-sensitive constitutions will need to be extra vigilant in the years ahead during the wildfire season in Boulder, especially people who are not accustomed to hot, dry climates.

 Although waiting the summer out in air-conditioning is an option, this will only help with the high heat, not with atmospheric dryness.
-For me personally, I found the dryness of our summer to be particularly irritating to my lungs and sinuses.
+For me personally, I found the dryness of our wildfire season in Boulder to be particularly irritating to my lungs and sinuses.

 Chinese medicine offers many solutions for lessening the impact of our difficult summers.
 Acupuncture is an excellent remedy for hot conditions, including everything listed above.
 I recommend starting regular acupuncture treatment in May or June before things get really heated up and continuing a maintenance schedule through the summer.